Skip to main content

 English Svenska Note

-desk skrivbord scribe board, with a K
+desk skrivbord scribe board, lit ‘(to) write table’

 refrigerator kylskåp Kyle’s cap